 meet HALEE

-Halee Roth lives in Utah, where she works in her studio surrounded by gardens and mountains.
+Halee Roth lives in Utah, USA, where she works in her studio surrounded by gardens and mountains.
 She loves nature and people.
 With a goal to cultivate hope in the human spirit, her artwork is a pursuit of beauty and the power within each of us.

 Halee received her B.F.A. from Utah State University in painting and drawing with an emphasis on the figure and art education.
 She studied art abroad in Germany where she fell in love with German Expressionism and attributes her bold use of color to her time spent living in India before graduation.
 She then taught art at the secondary level, everything from ceramics and sculpture to drawing and art history.

 She is devoted to the human form.
-Her style is self-evolved and stems from personal study of international contemporary and historical artists, some of which she studied in person
+Her award-winning style is self-evolved and stems from personal study of international contemporary and historical artists, some of which she studied in person while living in the Washington DC Area.
+Her work can be seen in galleries locally and nationally.

 Artist Statement